 There are so many great Las Vegas restaurants both on and off the strip.
-Here are five that we recommend.
+Here are five that you should definitely check out during your next visit.

 Jim asked the one question that would cause a certain amount of discomfort for the 2foodtrippers, me in particular.